jsfehler/s3uploadserver/README.md

 Expects a filename, which is used for the upload.

+### Metadata

 If a form called "metadata" is included, that data will be uploaded as a separate file named with the filename plus _metadata.log, located next to the uploaded file.

 eg: `images/myfile.png` and `images/myfile_metadata.log`

+#### S3Root parameter

+If the metadata contains a parameter called `S3Root` with a string, then this will be added as a prefix to the upload location.

+eg: If the file path is `images/myfile.png` and S3Root is `001` then the file will be uploaded to `001/images/myfile.png`

 ### Running via Docker